blockchaingamealliance/BBA_ProofOfConcept/BBAViewer/BBAViewer/README.md

 ## Future features
 * Include the model's material in the .bba file.
 * Write metadata as a JSON file.
+* Edit and create new BBAs.
+* Load the priv-key from a wallet (e.g. Metamask).
+Currently it is an hardcoded private address, only used for signing.

 ## BBA Creation
 You can extract the sample BBA's (Assets/Models/BBAs) with any zip extractor.
 This lets you understand their structure.